-Tier IV raises $100 million to develop open source software for driverless cars
+Tier IV raises over $100 million to develop open source software for driverless cars

-Tier IV, a Japan-based driverless car software maintainer and provider, this week announced the closure of a $100 million round led by Sompo Japan Nipponkoa Insurance, with participation from Yamaha Motor, KDDI, JAFCO, and Aisan Technology.
+Tier IV, a Japan-based driverless car software maintainer and provider, this week announced the closure of a round north of $100 million led by Sompo Japan Nipponkoa Insurance, with participation from Yamaha Motor, KDDI, JAFCO, and Aisan Technology.
 The fresh capital brings the company’s total raised to nearly $130 million following seed rounds totaling $28 million, and founder Shinpei Kato said it’ll fuel the global commercialization and expansion of Tier IV’s self-driving technology platform.

 “Tier IV has a mission to embody disruptive creation and creative disruption with self-driving technology.
 We have derived a solid software platform and successfully integrated it with real vehicles,” said Kato.
 “It is time to step forward to real services, embracing functional safety and risk management.”

 Tier IV, a University of Tokyo spinout founded in December 2015, spearheads the development of Autoware, which it describes as an “all-in-one” open source and BSD-licensed solution for autonomous vehicles.
-The platform supports things like 3D localization and mapping and path planning, object and traffic signal detection, and lane recognition, plus tasks like sensor calibration and software simulation.
+The platform supports things like 3D localization and mapping, 3D path planning, object and traffic signal detection, and lane recognition, plus tasks like sensor calibration and software simulation.

-Tier IV funds this development in part by selling support equipment like remote controllers and logging devices, and desktops and laptops with Autoware preinstalled.
+Tier IV funds this development in part by selling support equipment like remote controllers and logging devices, as well as desktops and laptops with Autoware preinstalled.
 Additionally, it offers subscription access to its data sets, labeling tools, and deep learning training services for $1,000 per year.

 Tier IV’s stated mission is to “democratize” intelligent cars by enabling “any individual or organization” to contribute to their development.
 To this end, it and partner companies Apex.AI and Linaro 96Boards launched the nonprofit Autoware Foundation last December, which seeks to deploy Autoware in production products and services.
 The Foundation counts 30 companies among its membership, and Tier IV claims that Autoware has already been adopted by more than 200 organizations around the world to date, including Udacity (for its Nanodegree Program), the U.S. Department of Transportation Federal Highway Administration (in its CARMA platform), automotive manufacturers, and “many” self-driving startups.